Verge3D Developer Kit

 export { MyAwesomeClass } from './extras/MyAwesomeClass.js';

-Build and copy the Verge3D runtime to your application, and try it out in the browser console.
+Build and copy the Verge3D runtime v3d.js into your app folder, when try the new class in the browser console.

 Adding New Puzzles